 Video of the Week:

 Thanks again for listening in this week.
-Please be sure to follow us @303endurance and @303triathlon and of course go to iTunes and give us a rating and a comment.
+Please be sure to follow us @303endurance and of course go to iTunes and give us a rating and a comment.
 We’d really appreciate it!

 Happy New Year!
 Stay tuned, train informed, and enjoy the endurance journey!